kobaltcore/renkit/README.md

 ## renconstruct

 ### Writing a config file
 renconstruct uses a TOML file for configuration to supply the information required to complete the build process for the various supported platforms.
-An empty template is provided in this repository under [docs/renconstruct.toml](docs/renconstruct.toml).
+A documented template is provided in this repository under [docs/renconstruct.toml](docs/renconstruct.toml).

 It consists of the sections listed below, which govern the behavior of renconstruct itself as well as the built-in and custom tasks that may be optionally activated.

 All tasks have the following shared properties:
+- `type`: The type of the task.
+Valid values are `notarize`, `keystore`, `convert_images` and `custom`.
+See further explanation of the various task types below.
 - `enabled`: Whether the task should run or not.
 Defaults to `false`.
 - `priorities`: A table of two optional configuration options that governs the priority of a task relative to other tasks.
 Higher values equate to earlier execution respective to the build stage.
   - `pre_build`: The priority of the pre-build stage of this task.
 Pre-build tasks run before any distributions are built.
 Defaults to `0`.
   - `post_build`: The priority of the post-build stage of this task.
-Post-build tasks run afer every distribution has been built.
+Post-build tasks run afer distributions have been built.
 Defaults to `0`.
 - `on_builds`: A list of build names that govern whether the task should run or not.
 For example, if `on_builds = ["mac"]` then the given task will only run if the `mac` build is enabled in this run of `renconstruct`.

-#### `tasks.clean`
-Runs the `clean` operation from `renutil` which removes temporary build artifacts from Ren'Py and additionally cleans out all APK files except for the universal one if building for Android platforms.

-#### `tasks.notarize`
+#### `notarize`
 Notarizes the macOS artifact for distribution.
 Same as the configuration for `renotize` below.

-- `apple_id`: The e-Mail address belonging to the Apple ID you want to use for signing applications.
-- `password`: An app-specific password generated through the [management portal](https://appleid.apple.com/account/manage) of your Apple ID.
-- `identity`: The identity associated with your Developer Certificate which can be found in `Keychain Access` under the category "My Certificates".
-It starts with `Developer ID Application:`, however it suffices to provide the 10-character code in the title of the certificate.
-- `bundle`: The internal name for your app.
+- `bundle_id`: The internal name for your app.
 This is typically the reverse domain notation of your website plus your application name, i.e. `com.example.mygame`.
-- `altool_extra`: An optional string that will be passed on to all `altool` runs in all commands.
-Useful for selecting an organization when your Apple ID belongs to multiple, for example.
-Typically you will not have to touch this and you can leave it empty.
+- `key_file`: The path to your private key file, typically ends in `.pem`.
+If you used the provisioning process, it will be named `private-key.pem`.
+- `cert_file`: The path to the Apple-generated certificate file created during the provisioning process, typically ends in `.cer`.
+If you used the provisioning process, it will be named `developerID_application.cer`.
+- `app_store_key_file`: The path to the combined App Store key file generated during the provisioning process, ends in `.json`.
+If you used the provisioning process, it will be named `app-store-key.json`.

-#### `tasks.keystore`
+#### `keystore`
 Overwrites the auto-generated keystore with the given one.
 This is useful for distributing releases via the Play Store, which requires the same keystore to be used for all builds, for example.

 - `keystore_apk`: The base-64 encoded binary keystore file for the APK bundles.
 - `keystore_aab`: The base-64 encoded binary keystore file for the AAB bundles.

-#### `tasks.convert_images`
+#### `convert_images`
 Converts the selected images in the given directories to WebP or AVIF to save space on-disk.
 This task specifically replaces every selected file with its converted version but does not change the file extension to ensure that all paths to assets and sprites remain the same.

 This task takes a dynamic set of properties where each key is the path to a directory containing image files to be converted and its value is a table of configuration options for that particular path.
 That way, various paths can be converted with different options for more flexibility.